mworion/dbus-cpu/doc/index.rst

 Known limitations
 -----------------
-This driver is developed and tested on a seplos v2 (FW 16.06) and a Venus GX (FW 3.x).
+The driver ist tested on a Venus GX (FW 3.x).
 It will not run on Venus OS version lower to 3.0 and does not support beta versions with the new UI from 3.20 on.

-The driver is not tested on a seplos v3 system.
-There definitely the wiring has to be adjusted and checked if the driver is working.

-The installation of the driver might interfere with other drivers.
-Especially having dbus-serial-battery installed at the same time causes conflicts

 Reporting issues
 ----------------